 As a Falcon Complete Analyst, Tyler managed incident response and remediation for a variety of CrowdStrike customers across the globe.

-Multi-year appointment as a research assistant to Dr. Luciano Floridi at Yale's Digital Ethics Center.
+Multi-year appointment as a research assistant (and later Fellow) to Dr. Luciano Floridi at Yale's Digital Ethics Center.
 Projects included

 Selected Coursework included Topics in CS/Global Affairs (J. Feigenbaum), Sensitive Information in a Connected World (M.J.
 Fischer), Compilers (J. Lim), Algorithms and their Social Consequences (N. Vishnoi), AI Emerging Tech and National Power I and II (T. Wittenstein).
 Research supervised by Sohee Kim Park (Computer Sci) and Luciano Floridi (Digital Ethics)